lianetoolkit/liane-toolkit/README.md

 git clone https://github.com/lianetoolkit/liane-toolkit
 ~~~

+### Configuration

 Create a file at `.deploy/local/` and name it `settings.json`.
 You can find an example at `.deploy/settings.example.json`

-Add your Facebook API and change any other necessary settings.
+#### Facebook configuration

+In addition to your app credentials, you must also fill an [ad account ID](https://www.facebook.com/business/help/1492627900875762) (`adAccount`) connected to your Facebook app and your [profile ID](https://findmyfbid.com) (`admin`), which must be authorized to manage the ad account.

+This is mandatory so the app can perform Facebook's [`/reachestimate`](https://developers.facebook.com/docs/marketing-api/reference/ad-account/reachestimate/) requests. **This is a temporary fix until we figure out the proper way to authorize reach estimate requests on Facebook.**

+### Start the app
-Make sure your **Redis** server is running.

-Then you can run your project.
+Make sure your **Redis** server is running and run your project.

 ~~~js
 npm start